 $ sudo apt install openjdk-8-jdk -y

-To allow access to repositories using the https protocol, first install the apt-transport-https package “
+To install the latest version of Apache Cassandra on Linux server, you need to add the Apache Cassandra repository.
+Thus, to allow access to repositories using the https protocol, first install the apt-transport-https package “

 sudo apt install apt-transport-https“.

 root@ubuntu:/home/rdgmh# sudo apt install apt-transport-https Reading package lists...
 Done Building dependency tree Reading state information...
 Done The following NEW packages will be installed: apt-transport-https 0 upgraded, 1 newly installed, 0 to remove and 257 not upgraded.
 Need to get 4,680 B of archives.
 After this operation, 162 kB of additional disk space will be used.
 Get:1 http://us.archive.ubuntu.com/ubuntu focal-updates/universe amd64 apt-transport-https all 2.0.6 [4,680 B] Fetched 4,680 B in 1s (3,197 B/s) Selecting previously unselected package apt-transport-https.
 (Reading database ...
 184096 files and directories currently installed.)
 Preparing to unpack .../apt-transport-https_2.0.6_all.deb ...
 Unpacking apt-transport-https (2.0.6) ...
 Setting up apt-transport-https (2.0.6) ...

 wget command to import the GPG key with the command below: